Risk Bounds for CART Classifiers under a Margin Condition: Risk Bounds

 on a set $\Omega_{\xi}$ such that $P_{\Ll_2}(\Omega_{\xi})\geqslant 1-\Sigma_{\a} e^{-\xi}$, where $l$ is defined by (\ref{loss}), $C_1(\a)>\a_0$ and $\Sigma_{\a}$ are increasing with $\a$. \end{proposition}

-\ni We obtain a trajectorial non-asymptotic risk bound on a large probabilty set, leading to the conclusions given for Theorem \ref{thfin}.
+\ni We obtain a trajectorial non-asymptotic risk bound on a large probability set, leading to the conclusions given for Theorem \ref{thfin}.
 Nevertheless, taking an excessive temperature $\a$ will overpenalize and select a classifier having high risk $\E[l(f^*,\eft{T_{\a}}) \ | \ \Ll_1]$.
 Furthermore, the fact that $C_1(\a)$ and $\Sigma_{\a}$ are increasing with $\a$ suggests that both sides of the inequality grow with $\a$.
-The choice of the convenient temperature is then critical to make a good compromise between the size of $\E[l(f^*,\eft{T_{\a}}) \ | \ \Ll_1]$ and a large enough penalty term. \\ In practice, since this temperature depends on the unknown margin $h$ and some unknown constants, the use of a test sample as described in Section \ref{sec:intro} is a convenient choice, as shown by Proposition \ref{FS}.
+The choice of the convenient temperature is then critical to make a good compromise between the size of $\E[l(f^*,\eft{T_{\a}}) \ | \ \Ll_1]$ and a large enough penalty term.